avartak/DIMPLE/README.md

 ## Prerequisites

-* LLVM : DIMPLE uses the LLVM software infrastructure to compile the source code to the LLVM intermediate representation (IR).
-Therefore, LLVM libraries are needed to build DIMPLE.
-Please lookup the [LLVM docs](https://llvm.org/docs/CMake.html) to figure out the best way to install the software (version 11.0 is recommended).
+* LLVM : Please lookup the [LLVM docs](https://llvm.org/docs/CMake.html) to figure out the best way to install the LLVM libraries (version 11.0 is recommended) on your machine.

-* Clang : By default the clang++ compiler is used to compile the DIMPLE source code.
+* Clang : You need a C++ compiler to build the DIMPLE source code.
+Clang is the current default choice.
 If you wish to switch to another compiler (e.g. GCC) you will need to modify the [Makefile](https://github.com/avartak/DIMPLE/blob/main/Makefile) accordingly, and make sure that the LLVM libraries are correctly linked.

 ## Build DIMPLE